manni2000/TUF_Countdown_banner/README.md

      DB_PASSWORD=your_mysql_password
      DB_NAME=tuf_countdown_banner
      ```
      Replace `your_mysql_username` and `your_mysql_password` with your actual MySQL credentials.
+     *This is Local setup, you make sure you use any free mysql database like 'phpmyadmin' etc.*

 6. **Start the Backend Server:**

    Start the backend server by running: